directvt/vtm/doc/kvm-input-mode.md

 `SelMode`                                    | Text selection mode: 0 - line-based, 1 - rect-based.
 `CtrlState`                                  | Keyboard modifiers state.

 This sequence is the first one received by the application after `kvm-input-mode` request (a-la mode request acknowledgment).
-The application can respond with a copy of this message if it needs to enable viewport and mouse tracking.
+The application can respond with a copy of this message if it needs to enable viewport and signals tracking.

 #### Viewport tracking